albacoto/ALBACOTO_GWAS.github.io/README.md

 plink --bfile GWAS-QC3 --allow-no-sex --missing --out GWAS-QC3
 ```

-The --test-missing command tests for association between missingness and case/control status, using Fisher's exact test.
-It produces a file with ".missing" suffix.
-Run the test-missing command: plink --bfile GWA-QC-unique --allow-no-sex --test-missing --out GWA-QC-unique-missing
-Warning: Skipping --test-missing since at least one case and one control is required.
-At this point we need to add the phenotypes variable in eye_color.txt distinguishing the phenotypes related with the eye color.
+At this point we need to add the phenotypes variable in eye_color.txt to distinguishing the phenotypes related with the eye color.

 **PCA**